Skip to main content

 • Register cooperative, secure sanitary and environmental permits

-• Implement traceability protocol
+• Implement product traceability systems

 • Train fishers and processors in biology, food safety, and business skills.